plinscho/minishell/README.md

 make
 ```

-You need to have Makefile installed and a compiler like gcc or clang for running the C code.
+You need to have Makefile installed and a compiler like gcc or clang.